Author: Dr. Jean-Paul Rodrigue

 - Mercantilism.
 A trading system where a nation tried to impose a positive trade balance (more exports than imports, particularly value-wise) on other nations to favor the accumulation of wealth.
 This system was prevalent during the colonial era and often undertaken by charter companies receiving a monopoly on trade.
 Mercantilism represents the antithesis of free trade since trade relations are controlled and aligned to benefit one partner at the expense of others, implying that what can be traded, the conditions and the partners involved are regulated.
 Still, mercantilism established the foundations of a global trading system, albeit an unequal one.

 - Neomercantilism.
-A more recent trade system, which like mercantilism, leans on establishing a positive trade balance to meet economic development goals.
+A more recent trade system, which like mercantilism, leans on establishing a positive trade balance to meet economic development goals through control of the cost structure.
 Export-oriented strategies can be considered a form of neomercantilism, particularly if a government puts forward an incentive and subsidy system (e.g. free trade zones), which confers additional advantages to the factors of production.
 Neomercantilism can also be a response by some governments to the competitive and disruptive consequences of free trade, particularly if the trade partners are engaged in neo-mercantilist strategies.
-The outcomes are tariff and non-tariff measures regulating trade and protecting national commercial sectors that are perceived to be subject to unfair competition.
+The outcomes are tariff and non-tariff measures regulating trade and protecting national commercial sectors, which are forms of protectionism.
 Therefore, neo-mercantilist strategies can be controversial and subject to contention.

 - Absolute advantages.
-Based on a nation (or a firm) able to produce more effectively in an economic sector while using fewer resources (e.g. capital, labor) than any other potential competitors.
-It, therefore, has an absolute advantage.
+A free trade mechanism relying on a nation (or a firm) being able to produce more effectively in an economic sector while using fewer resources (e.g. capital, labor) than any other potential competitors.
+Therefore It has an absolute advantage.
 Global efficiency can thus be improved with trade as a nation can focus on its absolute advantages, trade its surplus, and import what it lacks.
 The drawback of this perspective is that, in theory, nations having no absolute advantages should not be involved in trading since they may have little to gain from it.
-Absolute advantages tend to be an enduring characteristic, particularly for resources such as energy, where large producers keep an advantage as long as a resource is available or has a market.
+Absolute advantages tend to be an enduring characteristic, particularly for resources such as energy.
+Large producers keep an advantage as long as a resource is available or has a market.

 - Factor endowments.
-Expands the perspective of the comparative advantages by underlining that trade is related to the factor endowments of a nation.
-The most basic endowments are capital, land, and labor.
-A nation will export goods to which it has notable factor endowments and import goods in which it has scarce factor endowments.
-As such, nations that have low-cost labor available will focus on labor-intensive activities, while nations having high capital endowments will focus on capital intensive activities.
+Expands the perspective of the comparative advantages by underlining that trade is related to the factor endowments of a nation, the most basic being capital, land, and labor.
+A nation will export goods to which it has notable factor endowments and import goods to which it has scarce factor endowments.
+As such, nations that have low-cost labor available will focus on labor-intensive activities, while nations having high capital endowments will focus on capital-intensive activities.
 Factor endowments can be improved through capital and human resources investments.

 Without international trade, few nations could maintain an adequate standard of living, particularly those of smaller size.
-With only domestic resources being available, each country could only produce a limited number of products, and shortages would be prevalent.
+With only domestic resources being available, each country could only produce a limited number of products, and scarcity would be prevalent.
 Global trade allows for an enormous variety of resources – from Persian Gulf oil, Brazilian coffee to Chinese labor – to be made more widely accessible.
-It also facilitates the distribution of a wide range of manufactured goods that are produced in different parts of the world to global markets.
+Each item being traded is subject to an internationally recognized classification (called Standard International Trade Classification; SITC), allowing nations to clearly identify the goods and the extent they are subject to tariffs and duties.
+Clear categorization also facilitates the distribution of a wide range of manufactured goods that are produced in different parts of the world to global markets.
 Wealth becomes increasingly derived through the regional specialization of economic activities.
-This way, production costs are lowered, productivity rises, and surpluses are generated, which can be transferred or traded for commodities that would be too expensive to produce domestically or would simply not be available.
+This way, production costs are lowered, productivity rises, and surpluses are generated, which can be transferred or traded for commodities that would be too expensive to produce domestically (convenience) or would simply not be available (necessity).
 As a result, international trade decreases the overall costs of production.
 Consumers can buy more goods from the wages they earn, and standards of living should, in theory, increase.

 International trade demonstrates the extent of globalization with increased spatial interdependencies between elements of the global economy and their level of integration.
 These interdependencies imply numerous relationships where flows of capital, goods, raw materials, people, and services are established between regions of the world.
-International trade is also subject to much contention since it can, at times, be a disruptive economic and social force as it changes the conditions in which wealth is distributed within a national economy, particularly due to changes in prices, wages and employment sectors.
+International trade is also subject to much contention since it can, at times, be a disruptive economic and social force.
+It changes the conditions in which wealth is distributed within a national economy, particularly due to changes in prices, wages and employment sectors.
 One challenge concerns the substitution of labor and capital.
-While in simple economy labor and capital (infrastructures) can be reconverted to other uses, in complex economies, labor and capital cannot be easily reallocated.
-Therefore, trade can, at the same time, lead to more goods being available at a lower price, but with enduring unemployment and decaying infrastructures (unused factories and connectors).
+While in a simple economy, labor and capital (infrastructures) can be reconverted to other uses, in complex economies, labor and capital cannot be easily reallocated.
+Therefore, trade can, at the same time, lead to more goods being available at a lower price, but with enduring unemployment and decaying infrastructures (unused factories and real estate).
 In turn, this can incite economies to adopt protectionist policies since this transition is judged to be too disruptive.

 2. The Setting of the Contemporary Global Trade System

 - Second phase (mobility of factors of production).
 From the 1970s to the 1990s, the mobility of factors of production, particularly capital, became possible.
 The legal and physical environment in which international trade was taking place leads to a better realization of the comparative advantages of specific locations.
 Concomitantly, regional trade agreements emerged, and the global trade framework was strengthened from a legal and transactional standpoint (GATT/WTO).
 In addition, containerization provided the capabilities to support more complex, and long-distance trade flows, as did the growing air traffic.
-Due to high production (legacy) costs in old industrial regions, activities that were labor-intensive were gradually relocated to lower costs locations; offshoring.
-The process began as a national one, then went to nearby countries when possible and afterward became a truly global phenomenon.
+Due to high production (legacy) costs in old industrial regions, activities that were labor-intensive were gradually relocated to lower costs locations, which came to be known as offshoring.
+The process began nationally, then went to nearby countries when possible, and afterward became a truly global phenomenon.
 Thus, foreign direct investments surged, particularly towards new manufacturing regions, as multinational corporations became increasingly flexible in the global positioning of their assets.
 The trade of finished and intermediate goods surged.

 3. Trade Costs and Facilitation